Te Ata-inutai: Death

 According to Pei Te Hurinui Jones, however, Waitapu's first son was born at Marae-kōwhai and, when Te Ata-inutai heard about it, he travelled there in order to perform the tohi baptismal ritual for the newborn, who was called Tama-mutu.
 On his way home, however, Te Ata-inutai was ambushed and killed at Waipapa, below the Pou-a-kani cliff by a war party of Ngāti Tūwharetoa led by a rangatira called Kewha (according to Pei Te Hurinui Jones), in revenge for the earlier deaths of Hine-te-ao and Waikari.
 Hoeta Te Hata says that the killer's name was Kūha and that the murder took place on the Mangakino Stream.
-According to him, Te Ata-inutai was taking his oldest grand-daughter, Pare-kāwa, back to Marae-kōwhai.
+According to him, Te Ata-inutai was taking his oldest granddaughter, Pare-kāwa, back to Marae-kōwhai.

 Te Ata-inutai's head was taken to Maungawharau in the Kaimanawa Range where it was placed on a tree as a bird talisman for kākāpō.
-As a result the place was named Te Iringa o te Upoko o Te Ata ('The hook of Te Ata's head').
+As a result, the place was named Te Iringa o te Upoko o Te Ata ('The hook of Te Ata's head').

 For a long time, his death went unavenged, but eventually, his youngest grandson Tū-te-tawhā arranged for Whiti-patatō of Ngāti Raukawa to lead a war party that avenged the murder by attacking the Ngāti Tūwharetoa settlement of Tuhinga-mata.